Photo by Kevin Jesus Horacio

 “The enemy will accuse and shame, but Jesus will convict and change.”

 I want women out there to know they are not alone in their struggles.
-I want young girls to see that being a female is difficult, but we can navigate it if we come together.
+I want young girls to see that being a female is difficult, but we can navigate it if we come together as sisters in Christ.

 I want all those who live in a constant state of guilt and shame to be freed from that bondage and move towards the freedom that is promised them.